 One of the main problems a lot of people will agree on within the paranormal field is that there are no regulations.
 There is no official qualification from an official body to become a paranormal investigator.
 It is mostly an unproven field and there is a lot of information based purely on a person's beliefs and experiences.
 Anyone can do an interview in a magazine or on tv.
 Anyone can make a Facebook page or write articles online.
 Anyone can start a YouTube channel or podcast.
-Anyone can even self publish a book on amazon these days (hey I've done it too!).
+Anyone can even self-publish a book on amazon these days (hey I've done it too!).
 It is this openness that makes the paranormal field welcoming to pretty much everyone.
 It doesn't matter where you have come from, you can have a place in the field - even with little experience.
-While this is a perk of the paranormal field and one I encourage people to join in on, it can also be one of it's biggest flaws when it comes to misinformation.
-It is why we all have a responsibility, not only to ourselves but to the paranormal field in general to ensure that the information we are presenting is educated, informed, transparent and genuine.
+While this is a perk of the paranormal field and one of the reasons I encourage people to join in on, it can also be one of its biggest flaws when it comes to misinformation.
+It is why we all have a responsibility, not only to ourselves but to the paranormal field in general to ensure that the information that we are presenting is educated, informed, transparent and genuine.